Ceelog/phpdoc-zh/src/book/oci8.md

-The <span class="function">oci\_pconnect</span> cache is cleared and any database connections closed when the PHP process terminates, so effective use of persistent connections requires that PHP be an Apache module or used with FCGI, or similar.
+The <span class="function">oci\_pconnect</span> cache is cleared and any database connections closed when the PHP process terminates, so effective use of persistent connections requires that PHP be an Apache module or used with FPM, or similar.
 Persistent connections will not have any benefits over <span class="function">oci\_connect</span> when PHP is used with CGI or via the command-line.